kunanba/damage-from-satellite-images/README.md

 ### Project Overview

 During a disaster the immediate needs are the search and rescue of survivors.
-Immediately following a disaster, assessing the level of damage caused and the area that has been affected is critical to timely distribution of much needed resources.
+Following a disaster, assessing the level of damage caused and the area that has been affected is critical to timely distribution of needed resources.

 This project seeks to distinguish affected disaster areas from satellite images using image selection, transformation and object detection.